 In 2018, we are adding a new submission category called Cross-Cutting Challenges (CCC), a set of sessions that bring researchers together to focus on interdisiplinary challenges that call for united solutions from the haptics community and beyond.
 The CCC sessions replace workshops and tutorials, take place on the first day of the conference, and are included in conference registration.

-The 2018 Haptics Symposium solicits original, high quality submissions that are relevant to all the scientific, technological, and application aspects of haptics in the following four forms:
+The 2018 Haptics Symposium solicits original, high quality submissions that are relevant to all the scientific, technological, and application aspects of haptics in the following five forms:

 - Technical papers